CuteOne/BadRotations/README.md

 ## Profile Status

+Active Status Meanings
+* Full - Developer is active and able to fully manage profile.
+* Limited - Developer still supports but is unable to fully manage profile.
+* Sporatic - Developer is not regularly active but still or is assumed to still support.
+* Inactive - Developer has not appeared nor suppported in sometime.
+* Unknown - Status of Developer is unknown.

 Raidable means if its good to raid with.
 * :white_check_mark: - works good
 * :x: - should not be used in raid